How FinancialForce Accounting uses Credit Terms

 Customer and Vendor Credit Terms

-You can specify customer credit terms by entering your default credit terms at companyClosedA self-balancing accounting unit within your organization. level, and any specific credit terms, for those customer accounts that have them, at individual accountClosedIn this context, accounts are organizations or people that you conduct business with, such as customers or vendors.
+You can specify customer credit terms by entering your default credit terms at companyA self-balancing accounting unit within your organization. level, and any specific credit terms, for those customer accounts that have them, at individual accountIn this context, accounts are organizations or people that you conduct business with, such as customers or vendors.
 Account is a standard Salesforce object.
 FinancialForce accounts can be any Account Record Type. level.

 You can also specify vendor credit terms, for the products and services that you purchase, but only at account level.